InnBuffalo Off Elmwood: Traditional Hospitality in a Historic Setting in Buffalo, NY

 The inviting exterior of the InnBuffalo

 You’ll find InnBuffalo in Buffalo’s vibrant and inviting Elmwood Village neighbourhood.
 Picture open-air cafes, bustling bars, chique restaurants, and plenty of shopping.
-InnBuffalo is located not far from the action, and it’s actually a good thing that it’s a touch removed, because the InnBuffalo harkens back to a past age, and is very much a nod to Buffalo’s rich history.
+InnBuffalo is located not far from the action, and it’s actually a good thing that it’s a touch removed, because the InnBuffalo harkens back to a past age, and is very much a nod to Buffalo’s rich history in New York State.

-InnBuffalo was my base on my last trip as I explored places like Frank Lloyd Wright’s Martin House and Duende at Silo City, but it was also much more than that.
+InnBuffalo was my base on one of my trips to the city, as I explored places like Frank Lloyd Wright’s Martin House, Duende at Silo City and so many other things to do in Buffalo, but it was also much more than that.
 It felt, quite often, that InnBuffalo deserved to be an attraction itself.

 The Inn is located in what was once the Hewitt Mansion, a 1898 masterpiece that is as charming as it comes.
 When Bri and I pulled into the parking lot, we both had the sense that if the exterior has such a presence and majesty to it, then we were likely in for a treat when we walked indoors to this historic inn.